openstack/ironic-python-agent-builder/doc/source/admin/dib.rst

     ironic-python-agent-builder <distribution, e.g. ubuntu>

-You can add other diskimage-builder_ elements via the ``-e`` flag.
-For example, dhcp-all-interfaces_ is required for automatic DHCP on some operating systems (e.g. CentOS 7):
+You can add other diskimage-builder_ elements via the ``-e`` flag:

 .. code-block:: shell

-    ironic-python-agent-builder -e dhcp-all-interfaces centos7
+    ironic-python-agent-builder -e <extra-element> centos7

 You can specify the base name of the target images:

 .. code-block:: shell

-    ironic-python-agent-builder -o my-ipa -e dhcp-all-interfaces centos7
+    ironic-python-agent-builder -o my-ipa centos7

 ... with diskimage-builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~